davidmichaelmackey/work-day-scheduler/README.md

 ## Installation

 No installation necessary!
-This web app runs on most modern browsers.
+This web app will run on most modern browsers like Chrome, FireFox, Opera, etc...
 <br>
 Click the link to the deployment below to open the web application.